Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 What should I pack for the trek?

-Pack lightweight clothing, a good pair of hiking boots, a sleeping bag, a rain jacket, personal items, and any necessary medications.
-A detailed packing list will be provided upon booking.
+You will need lightweight clothing, hiking footwear, a sleeping bag, a rain jacket, personal items, and if required, medications.

 Are meals provided during the trek?

-Yes, all meals are included during the trek, starting with lunch on Day 1 and ending with breakfast on Day 4.
-We cater to various dietary requirements—just let us know in advance.
+Yes, all meals are provided on the trek; we will begin with lunch on Day 1 and will conclude with breakfast on Day 4.
+We can also accommodate any dietary restrictions, just let us know ahead of time.

 What level of fitness is required?